 The Recreation Department provides a wide array of sports camps during the summer which include soccer, basketball, and tennis, and also other programs including children’s summer program, and swimming lessons at the Town’s pool.
 Copies of the Chester Summer Recreation Program are available late spring which includes specific information concerning dates, times, and fees for each activity.
 The Department oversees of the pool when open and adult swim hours are available during the summer.
 Sports such as baseball, softball, basketball, soccer, and flag football are also offered.
 Information concerning these programs can be obtained from this web site or from the Town Office.

-Registrations for the fall programs this year will take place at the first practice for each respective age group.
+Registrations for the fall programs will take place at the first practice for each respective age group, using the form below, or at the Town Office.
 Checks can be made to: Town of Chester.
 Please see here for program information: Fall Brochure

 Please click the icon below to pay by Credit/Debit card:

-There will be a $1 convenience fee applied to all charges under $33, and a 3% fee for anything over that amount.
+There will be a $1 convenience fee applied to all charges under $33, and a 3% fee for anything that amount or over.

 The Chester Town Trails - Lost Mine and Butternut Hill Trails located in the Chester Town Forest are a great place to go hiking.
 The parking area and trail-heads are easy to find by following Route 11 West out of Chester.
 Take a right at the Stone Hearth Inn, 698 VT Route 11 West, to access the trial -heads.